Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Introduction

-As stated earlier, the most important coefficient in the Jenss-Bayley function is the ratio of growth acceleration $\gamma$, which decides trajectory shapes and the time to the linear asymptote.
-Given that individuals may arrive at the level-off stage at different time points in practice, it may not be reasonable to assume the ratio of growth acceleration $\gamma$ is roughly similar across all individuals.
-In the proposed model, we consider the ratio of growth acceleration $\gamma$ as the fourth growth factor in addition to $\eta_{0}$, $\eta_{1}$, and $\eta_{2}$.
-Earlier studies, for example, \citet{Preacher2012repara}, \citet{Preacher2015repara}, \citet{Liu2019BLSGM}, \citet{Liu2021PBLSGM}, and \citet[Chapter~12]{Grimm2016growth} have demonstrated how to obtain an additional growth factor by utilizing the first-order Taylor series expansion for latent growth curve models, and \citet{Liu2019BLSGM, Liu2021PBLSGM} have shown that the approximation introduced by the Taylor series expansion only affects the model performance slightly by simulation studies.
-In this article, we extend the first-order Taylor series expansion to the latent change score modeling framework and estimate both fixed and random effects of the ratio of growth acceleration.
+The most important coefficient in the Jenss-Bayley function is the ratio of the growth acceleration $\gamma$, which determines the trajectory shape and the time-taken to the linear asymptote.
+Given that the time of reaching the level-off stage may be individually different, it may not be reasonable to assume that the ratio of the growth acceleration $\gamma$ is roughly similar across all individuals in practice.
+In the proposed model, we consider the ratio of the growth acceleration $\gamma$ as the fourth growth factor in addition to $\eta_{0}$, $\eta_{1}$, and $\eta_{2}$ to allow for an individual ratio of the growth acceleration.
+In the SEM framework, linearization of a target function is one method to obtain an additional growth factor, which can be realized by the Taylor series expansion \citep{Browne1991Taylor, Browne1993Taylor}.
+Earlier studies, such as \citet{Preacher2012repara}, \citet{Preacher2015repara}, \citet{Liu2019BLSGM}, \citet{Liu2021PBLSGM}, and \citet[Chapter~12]{Grimm2016growth}, have demonstrated how to use this approach for the LGCM.
+In addition, \citet{Liu2019BLSGM, Liu2021PBLSGM} have shown that the approximation introduced by the Taylor series expansion only affects the model performance slightly by simulation studies.
+Moreover, \citet{Grimm2013LCM1} has extended the Taylor series expansion to the LCSM framework to estimate an individual ratio of the growth rate.
+In this article, we use the first-order Taylor series expansion in the LCSM framework and estimate the mean and variance of the ratio of the growth acceleration.